Colossal (film): Critical response

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 81% based on 259 reviews, with an average rating of 7.17/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 82% based on 264 reviews, with an average rating of 7.17/10.
 The site's critical consensus reads, "Colossal's singular strangeness can be disorienting, but viewers who hang on may find that its genre-defying execution—and Anne Hathaway's performance—is well worth the ride."
-On Metacritic, the film has a score of 70 out of 100, based on 36 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 70 out of 100, based on 36 critics, indicating "generally favorable" reviews.

 Writing for RogerEbert.com, Matt Zoller Seitz awarded Colossal 3.5 out of 4 stars, stating "I'll just say that the cast is quietly superb, that the movie always knows what it is and what it wants to say."
 IGN awarded it 7.0 out of 10, saying "It isn't always successful, but when the film works, it's a blast—another completely original and unique genre mash-up from the mad mind of Nacho Vigalondo."
 Peter Travers of Rolling Stone awarded it 3.5 out of 4, saying "Colossal is seriously unmissable".

 Jake Coyle writing for the Associated Press gave it 2 out of 4 stars, saying "The one-trick act of 'Colossal' becomes tiresome even as its leads—particularly an excellent Hathaway—work to find some depth in the story."
 Mark Jenkins of NPR said "The longer the movie runs, the more its novelty fades.
 The tone wavers, and plot holes that appeared small at the halfway point start looking like chasms."
 Rex Reed of The New York Observer gave it 0 out of 4 stars, saying the film was "almost as unwatchable as it [sic] incomprehensible".

-Lawsuit

-As the film's director claimed the film was "The Cheapest Godzilla movie ever made," and showed photos of the character in its showing at the Cannes Film Festival, Godzilla's copyright owner, Toho, was not pleased.
-As a result of a settlement of the lawsuit which took place before the film was even released, the film's location was moved from Tokyo to Seoul, South Korea, and that the movie would not use a derivative of Godzilla.